 Most viewers in 1983 had only four channels to chose from; ABC, CBS, NBC, and PBS.
 The Fox Channel didn’t premier until 1985 and cable television was still in its infancy.
 But although there was only a small selection of channels, there were many great programs to watch.

 Prime Time TV Shows 1983

 The TV Guide Fall Preview 1983 listed a few dozen new TV shows for the fall schedule.
 Some of them became instant classics, while others were quickly forgotten.
 Taking a look at the Prime Time lineup below, most of the new shows are written in bold.
-Shows like The A Team, Webster and Scarecrow and Mrs. King would become big hits.
-Other shows such as Mr. Smith and Manimal were cancelled rather quickly.
+Shows like The A-Team, Webster and Scarecrow and Mrs. King would become big hits.
+Other shows such as Mr. Smith and Manimal were canceled rather quickly.